sneakysneak/docs/pages/connector-authentication/briostack.md

 Briostack Setup
 ---------------
-In order to authenticate the connector, you will simply need your username and password.
+In order to authenticate the connector, you will simply need your username, password and account name.

+Your account name can be found in the address of your website, for example if your site is __johnsmithltd.briostack.com__, your account name would be __johnsmithltd__.

 Sales Methods
 ---------------